natefoo/misc-scripts/README.md

 some of the necessary packages from their channel, and I had removed some of the tarballs in `pkgs`, meaning that they had to be refetched (when possible) and recreated from the unpacked package (when not).

+### prunesnaps

+Prune ZFS snapshots on a rolling basis, keeping snapshots at larger time intervals as they get older.